mmu-webdesign/IWD-web-term2/rwd-week-3.md

 ```
 Test the colour contrast of your foreground (text) and background colours using [Lea Verou's Contrast Ratio checker](https://contrast-ratio.com).

+> **Note** - this does not mean every section needs to be a different colour.
+Subtle shades are work well.
+A good tip for students is to think - 'have I ever seen a web page with colours like this before'.
+If the answer is no, you may need some advice regarding your choice of colours!

 ---

 ## Task 4 - Styling the footer